Outside of historic pub

 • Fortitude Valley

-The Wickham Hotel’s beer garden is bringing a high-pressure system of hot phat vibes with a hundred per cent chance of slay.
-It's known as Brisbane’s oldest and most iconic gay pub, but the renos will have you thinking otherwise.
+The Wickham Hotel is Brisbane’s oldest and most iconic gay pub that's had a massive reno.
 The beer garden is eclectic and vibing with all sorts of buzz.
 Catch a sesh of live music, burlesque performances and drag shows on the stage or enjoy the vibrant art, including a massive mural by artist Kaffeine and a bespoke piece by Banjo Bonfire.
-Don’t visit the valley without experiencing chilled pizzas and beers by day and epic DJs and dance parties by night.
+Don’t visit the Valley without experiencing their pizzas and chilled beers by day and epic DJs and dance parties by night.

 Time Out tip: From beer garden trivia to drag queen bingo and late-night karaoke, it's never a quiet night at The Wickham.
 You can check out what's on here.